0% Finance Available – Book FREE Consultation.

 Refractive Cataract Surgery

-Alternatively, we offer cataract refractive surgery, a more advanced type of cataract surgery, which uses a similar technique but replaces the natural lens with a permanent advanced multi-focal lens.
+Alternatively, we offer refractive cataract surgery, a more advanced type of cataract surgery, which uses a similar technique but replaces the natural lens with a permanent advanced multi-focal lens.
 Multi-focal lenses can help to correct refractive errors at all distances, such as short sightedness and long sightedness, so you can experience better vision than you had even before the cataract developed.
 A variety of different lenses are available for different needs, and your surgeon will be able to advise you on the best option for you.
 This procedure uses state-of-the-art femtosecond laser technology.
 Many patients are rendered spectacle and contact lens free after this procedure.

 During the procedure

 Once the cataract is removed, the surgeon implants the synthetic lens.
 This procedure has been performed thousands of times and typically takes just 20 minutes per eye.
-If you wear glasses for reading, distance or near vision, or wear bifocal, varifocal or multifocal contact lenses, refractive cataract surgery may be the answer you’re looking for.
+If you wear glasses for reading, distance or near vision, or wear bifocal, varifocal or multifocal contact lenses, refractive cataract eye surgery may be the answer you’re looking for.

-You will see the same surgeon throughout the course of your treatment, from your initial consultation and surgery to the aftercare you receive after your surgery.
+You will see the same surgeon throughout the course of your treatment, from your initial consultation and surgery to the aftercare you receive after your cataract surgery.
 This guarantees the best level of care.
 We also use the most innovative technology available, to ensure the very best results.

 After the procedure

 Similar to the standard cataract surgery, patients are usually welcome to go home shortly after the surgery operation, accompanied by a friend or relative to help you get home safely.
 The aftercare period is also similar.